 My research interests include data visualization, human-computer interaction (HCI), cognition and perception, medical imaging and radiology, and astrophysics.

 For more information about my research, download my CV and check-out my TED talk.

 Where will I be?

 Michelle Borkin works on creating new approaches to interdisciplinary scientific visualization and data exploration.
 She co-founded the "Astronomical Medicine" project at Harvard which brings together astronomers, doctors, and computer scientists to collaborate on new analysis and visualization techniques, and cross-fertilize techniques across scientific disciplines.
 In her visualization research, Michelle also investigates the perceptual and cognitive properties of visualizations and works to apply these principles to improve visualizations in a variety of domains.
-Michelle graduated from Harvard College with a BA in Astronomy & Astrophysics and Physics in 2006, and is now an Applied Physics PhD candidate at Harvard's School of Engineering and Applied Sciences (SEAS) where she also received a MS in Applied Physics in 2011.
-She was a National Defense Science and Engineering Graduate (NDSEG) Fellow, and is currently a National Science Foundation (NSF) Graduate Research Fellow.
+Michelle received her Ph.D. in Applied Physics at Harvard's School of Engineering and Applied Sciences (SEAS) in 2014 as well as a MS in Applied Physics in 2011.
+She graduated from Harvard College with a BA in Astronomy & Astrophysics and Physics in 2006.
+She was a National Defense Science and Engineering Graduate (NDSEG) Fellow, and a National Science Foundation (NSF) Graduate Research Fellow.

-As a graduate student at Harvard's School of Engineering and Applied Sciences (SEAS), I work on developing visualization techniques and tools for multiple scientific and engineering domains as well as investigating fundamental principles of perception and cognition as it relates to data visualization.
+As a researcher at, and former graduate student of, Harvard's School of Engineering and Applied Sciences (SEAS), I work on developing visualization techniques and tools for multiple scientific and engineering domains as well as investigating fundamental principles of perception and cognition as it relates to data visualization.
 My main visualization research interests include information and scientific visualization, hierarchical and multidimensional data representations, big data visualization, network and provenance data visualization, perception, cognition, user interface design, human computer interaction (HCI), and evaluation methodologies.